Would love your thoughts, please comment at the end of the post!

 In a recent research study published in The Journal of Clinical Investigation (January 2, 2015), Paul M. Coen et al. found out that people who included walking in their routine cut down risks of diabetes and improved their cardiac health more than those who led a sedentary lifestyle.

-According to the lead author Paul M. Coen, the usual belief is that bariatric surgery is a panacea for diabetes and weight problems.
+According to the lead author Paul M. Coen, the common belief is that bariatric surgery is a panacea for diabetes and weight problems.
 However, this research study shows that there is further room for health improvements through exercising.

 Walk Your Way to Good Health

 Walking is an easy way to kick-start your exercise program.
-Starting off with short 5-minute walks, you may gradually increase the distance and duration as you lose more weight.
+Starting with short 5-minute walks, you may gradually increase the distance and duration as you lose more weight.
 You may also include low-impact aerobics such as spinning and swimming in your exercise schedule as you build on your fitness.

 Go Easy on Strength Training